 - On the next “Download Builder” page, select the version 1.12.x.

-- Go to the settings at the bottom and enter as “CSS Scope” the class .tag-groups-cloud (including the leading dot) and download the file.
+- Go to the settings at the bottom and enter as “CSS Scope” the class .tag-groups-cloud (including the leading dot).

-- Then you unpack the downloaded zip file.
+- Unpack the downloaded zip file.
 You will need the “images” folder and the “jquery-ui.theme.min.css” file.

-- Enter the name of this new folder (for example “my-theme”) in the field on the Tab Groups Settings page on the backend, select “own theme” and save the changes.
+- Enter the name of this new folder in the “own theme” field.

 You can also leave the field for your custom theme empty.
 You may want to do this for example if the theme of your blog already provides tabs and you like to blend the tag cloud into this design.

-If the styling doesn’t appear, you could first check if your uploaded files have the correct permissions.
-Try to load the css and images directly in your browser (like http://www.example.com/wp-content/uploads/my-theme/jquery-ui.theme.min.css).
+If the styling doesn’t appear, check if your uploaded files have the correct permissions.
+Try to load the CSS and images directly in your browser (like http://www.example.com/wp-content/uploads/my-theme/jquery-ui.theme.min.css).